Tuesday Sector Leaders: Airlines, Music & Electronics Stores

-In trading on Tuesday, airlines shares were relative leaders, up on the day by about 7.1%.
-Leading the group were shares of Spirit Airlines, up about 19% and shares of United Airlines Holdings up about 14% on the day.
+In trading on Tuesday, airlines shares were relative leaders, up on the day by about 4%.
+Leading the group were shares of Latam Airlines Group, up about 29.2% and shares of Gol Linhas Aereas Inteligentes up about 13.5% on the day.

-Also showing relative strength are music & electronics stores shares, up on the day by about 7% as a group, led by Conns, trading up by about 16.6% and Gamestop, trading up by about 8.6% on Tuesday.
+Also showing relative strength are music & electronics stores shares, up on the day by about 3.6% as a group, led by Conns, trading up by about 8.3% and Rent-a-center, trading up by about 3.9% on Tuesday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.